sillsdev/wesay/README.md

 #### TESTING TEAMCITY CONFIGURATIONS

-To test changes in TeamCity configuration and build/buildupdate.*.sh, it is best to use a clean environment.
-There is a script in the $wesay/vagrant directory to install buildupdate to enable updating the buildupdate scripts.
+To test changes in TeamCity configuration and `build/buildupdate.*.sh`, it is best to use a clean environment.
+There is a script in the `$wesay/vagrant` directory to install `buildupdate` to enable updating the buildupdate scripts.
 A clean development directory should be setup first.
 Run these commands from the command-line inside the VM: